jrfeng/HappyHandler/readme.md

 }
 ```

-**Note: Return value of method in interface must be `void`。**
+**Note: Return type of method in interface must be `void`。**

 **Step 2**.
 Build Project

 When building project, the `HappyHandler` will automatically generate an `XxxHandler` class according to the interface marked by the `@Handler` annotation (where `Xxx` is the name of the interface, for example, for the `Hello` interface in the above example, a `HelloHandler` class will be generated).
 The generated class inherits the `android.os.Handler` and implements the corresponding interface.

-The generated class has two constructor methods, like this:
+The generated class has two constructor methods, example:

 ```java
 public HelloHandler(